 Get the kids to fetch:

 You can get a download showing you the exact proportions of each of these you need to make human blood.

 Click on our free human body for kids printable.

 You'll find out that you'll need a lot of corn syrup!

 And if you've had fun making blood, use that to spark your kids imagination to try lots more of our experiments!

-Use your own body as a model.
+For older children, you can use your own body as a model.

 Get your child to lie down on a large piece of paper and draw round their arms and upper torso.
-As William knows, this is where a human body for kids homeschool unit study gets ticklish!
+As my son William knows, this is where a human body for kids homeschool unit study gets ticklish!

 Get a good kids book on the human body, trace round a few of the main organs and get the kids to color them in.
 You can make the drawings as simple as you like, or quite complex if your kids are high school age.